secnec/ohtu-miniprojekti-2021/README.md

 Definition of done the user stories in general is the following:

 - Tasks are completed
-- Tests are done and passed
+- Tests (unit tests and user story tests with Robot Framwork, coverage > 80%) are done and passed
+- Code quality is on a good level (pylint > 8.0/10)
 - Updated and working application is running on Heroku

 ## Installation and Running